PhongLi/MangaApp/README.md

 </p>

 # Introduction
-This repository is made to read mana from [Nettruyen website](http://www.nettruyenme.com/).
+This repository is made to read manga series from [Nettruyen website](http://www.nettruyenme.com/).
-Maybe the site will change domain name in future.
-You can change the link in folder apis to crawler it
+Maybe the site will change its domain name in the future.
+You can change the link in folder APIs to crawl it

 ## Member